fredickandrewdimo/fredickandrewdimo/README.md

 # Hi, I'm Andrew! 👋

 ## 👨🏻‍💻 About Me

-I'm a computer engineering graduate with aspirations to become a full-stack developer.
+I'm a computer engineering graduate and currently a freelance web developer.

 <br/>

 ## 🛠 Tech Stack